uw-datasci/uwdsc-website-v2/.github/README.md

 ✅ **PR Description**: `"This update fixes #98 and closes #101"`
 → Issues #98 and #101 move to "In Review"

+✅ **Development Section**: Linked "sample ticket to test workflow"
+→ That issue moves to "In Review"

 ## 📁 Files Structure